3dct/vIQA/README.md

   > The metric is tested, but not yet validated.
 - Gradient Similarity Measure (GSM) [^7]
   > [!CAUTION]
   > This metric is not yet tested.
-The metric should be only used for testing purposes.
+The metric should be only used for experimental purposes.
 - Contrast to Noise Ratio (CNR) [^8]
 - Signal to Noise Ratio (SNR)